-- Part 1 contains policy statements that the school will adapt to meet its safeguarding obligations .
+- Part 1 contains policy statements that the school will adapts to meet its safeguarding obligations .

-- Part 2 contains procedures for responding to concerns about a child, and advice for Head Teacher, Designated Safeguarding Leads and teachers: this should be adopted unchanged.
+- Part 2 contains procedures for responding to concerns about a child, and advice for Head Teacher, Designated Safeguarding Leads and teachers: this is adopted unchanged.

 This policy will be reviewed regularly and may be revised and updated.

 Links with other Policies